prisma/prisma/packages/adapter-d1/README.md

 # Prisma driver adapter for Cloudflare D1

 > [!IMPORTANT]
-> This is currently is Early Access, we are looking for feedback before moving to Preview.
+> The adapter is currently is Early Access, we are looking for feedback before moving to Preview.
 > We do not recommend using it in a production environment yet.

 Prisma driver adapter for [Cloudflare D1](https://developers.cloudflare.com/d1/).